t2v/play2-auth/README.md

 For the Java version of Play2.0, there is an authorization module called [Deadbolt 2](https://github.com/schaloner/deadbolt-2).

-This module has been tested on Play2.0final, Play2.0.1 and Play2.0.3.
+This module has been tested on Play2.0.4.

 Motivation
 ---------------------------------------